meikaykam/ai-case-study/README.md

 ## Business Activities

 * What specific problem is the company or project trying to solve?
-> They provide solutions for the blind and visually impaired to be more independent in accessing information in their surrounding area using their AI-powered app and smart glasses.
+> Envision allows the blind and visually impaired to be more independent by using their AI-powered app and smart glasses to access information around them.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?